-Dia di Rincon (Rincon Day) is celebrated each year at the end of April.
+Dia di Rincon (Rincon Day), an annual cultural event, is celebrated each year at the end of April.

 At the end of the Simadan (harvest), it’s time for Dia di Rincon (Rincon Day), celebrated each year on April 30th.